Constrained Hamiltonian Systems and Physics-Informed Neural Networks: Hamilton-Dirac Neural Networks: Constrained Hamiltonian systems and Dirac brackets

 \subsection{The Dirac bracket}

 After identifying all primary and secondary constraints using the Dirac algorithm, we can further classify them into first class and second class constraints.
-Denoting all constraint functions, including primary and secondary, as $\chi_\alpha$ for $\alpha = 1, \ldots, A$, we define second class constraints as those for which the matrix $C$ of their Poisson brackets:
+Denoting all constraint functions, including primary and secondary, as $\chi_\alpha$ for $\alpha = 1, \ldots, A$, where $A$ is the total number of primary and secondary constraints, we define second class constraints as those for which the matrix $C$ of their Poisson brackets:

-is regular and thus can be inverted, while first class constraints do not satisfy this condition as their Poisson bracket with all other constraints vanishes weakly $\{\chi_a,\chi_\beta\}\approx 0$.
-First class constraints are associated with gauge symmetries of the Lagrangian while second class constraints are associated with redundant degrees of freedom.
-By introducing the Dirac bracket \cite{Seiler1995}, the second class constraints become Casimir invariants of the Dirac bracket \cite{Seiler1999}.
-In the subsequent analysis we consider cases with second class constraints only, so that the matrix \eqref{constraint_matrix} is invertible, and the following generalized Poisson bracket between two phase-space functions $F$, $G$ can be defined
+is regular and thus can be inverted.
+First class constraints, on the other hand, do not satisfy this condition as their Poisson bracket with all other constraints vanishes weakly $\{\chi_a,\chi_\beta\}\approx 0$.
+First class constraints are associated with gauge symmetries of the Lagrangian, while second class constraints are associated with redundant degrees of freedom.
+By introducing the Dirac bracket \cite{Seiler1995}, the second class constraints become Casimir invariants of the Dirac bracket defined by \eqref{Dirac_brackt} (e.g. see \cite{Seiler1999}).
+In the subsequent analysis we consider cases with second class constraints only, so that the matrix \eqref{constraint_matrix} is invertible, and the following generalized Poisson bracket between two phase-space functions $F$, $G$ can be defined:

-The bracket $\{F,G\}_*$ is referred to as the Dirac bracket, possessing the same algebraic properties as the ordinary Poisson bracket.
+The bracket $\{F,G\}_*$, referred to as the Dirac bracket, retains the same algebraic properties as the ordinary Poisson bracket.
 As such, it also imparts a symplectic structure to the phase space.
-It can be easily shown \cite{Seiler1999} that
+It can be easily shown \cite{Seiler1999} that:

-that is the two brackets generate identical dynamics on the constraint manifold.
-Therefore, Hamilton's equations \eqref{Hamilton_eqs} can be replaced by the equations
+i.e. the two brackets generate identical dynamics on the constraint manifold.
+Therefore, Hamilton's equations \eqref{Hamilton_eqs} can be replaced by the equations:

 or